shopwp/documentation/docs/javascript-filters.md

 ### cart.checkoutUrl

 Allows you to customize the final checkout url.
-Useful for adding tracking parameters or various customizations to the final checkout page.
+Useful for adding tracking parameters or customizations to the final checkout page.

 | Parameter      | Description                                       |
 | :------------- | :------------------------------------------------ |